 Adsorption keeps compounds like chlorine, mercury, dioxin, formaldehyde, pesticides, herbicides, chlorine, and solvents stuck to the carbon.
 Unlike absorption that would push particles into the carbon, adsorption keeps particles trapped to the carbon’s surface.
 That helps keep more harmful gasses and liquids out of your drinking water (Note: absorption could actually result in higher concentrations of harmful particles in that same water due to faster carbon deterioration).

 Carbon filters are so popular because anyone can install, use, and maintain one.
 From simple water bottles like the Aquasana Plastic Clean Water Bottle to a one-stage water filter like the NU Aqua 1 Stage Countertop Water Filtration System, there are no special skills needed to set up one of these systems.
-They’re also cost-efficient, with the most expensive systems coming in at $114.95– easily $100 less than the most basic RO water softener.
+They’re also cost-efficient, with the most expensive systems coming in around $50– easily $150 less than the most basic reverse osmosis system.
 That’s something else everyone can love.
 However, this simplicity comes at a cost.

 As the old saying goes, you get what you pay for, and that’s definitely true for carbon filters.
 When you need to filter heavy metals like iron, lead, cadmium, and aluminum; or dissolved solids like sodium, calcium, magnesium, and inorganic minerals, carbon filters won’t do the trick.
 They also don’t work against bacteria and viruses, so if you need heavy duty filtration, a carbon water filter won’t work.